 I am a photographer, film-maker, writer, and lecturer with award-winning expertise in the production of world-class projects from the far East to the far West.
-My career includes over 20 years' producing and directing TV for the BBC Natural History Unit and BBC Science, writing and photographing for Random House Books, and lecturing at the Royal Geographical Society.
+My career includes over 20 years' producing and directing TV for the BBC Natural History Unit, BBC Science, and Icon Films, writing and photographing for Random House Books, and lecturing at the Royal Geographical Society.
 Based in UK.
 Please contact me for commissions, collaborations, and conversations!